 The Submit to Index Dialog Box:

-4. Submit to Index Documented with Date and Time:
+4. Submit to Index Complete:

 That’s it!
 You just successfully added an updated page to Google’s index.

 Note, this doesn’t mean the page will automatically be updated in the index.
 It can take a little time for this to happen, but I’ve seen this happen pretty quickly (sometimes in just a few hours).
 The update might not happen as quickly for every website, but again, it should be quicker than waiting for Googlebot to recrawl your site.
+I would bank on a day or two before you see the new page in Google’s cache (and the updated content reflected in the search results).

-Expedite Updates Using Fetch as Googlebot
+Expedite Updates Using Fetch as Google

 GG